docker/docs/desktop/dev-environments.md

 1. It is currently not possible to share Compose-based applications using Dev Environments because registries do not support Compose applications.
 Refer to the [Feedback](#feedback) section to let us know your requirements for sharing Compose-based applications.
 2. When sharing a Dev Environment between Mac and Windows, the VS Code terminal may not function correctly in some cases.
 To work around this issue, use the Exec in CLI option in the Docker Dashboard.
-3. You must wait until Dev Environment is successfully created (indicated by a green icon) before closing the Docker Dashboard.
-Dev Environments may not be created successfully if you attempt to close the Docker Dashboard while the Dev Environment creation process is in progress.
-4. When sharing a Dev Environment between ARM64 and AMD64 machines, the environment will be emulated.
+3. When sharing a Dev Environment between ARM64 and AMD64 machines, the environment will be emulated.

 ## Feedback